aarontran/snr-filaments/rsch-notes.md

 * Twiddled profile fitting notebook to work on arbitrary bands/labels/data
 * Tested further fit functions...
 * Implemented (ugly, ugly code!)
 FWHM uncertainty estimation
+* Calculated FWHM uncertainties.
+But, not tested/debugged (and I know it is buggy)

 More profile fitting antics